 As we mentioned about two data files which store the SQL Server data, let’s check them in detail;

 It is the major file format that stores the database which you create in the Server, and the queries which you write to store or fetch the data are targeted to the MDF file.
-It stores all the database objects like tables, procedures, views, functions, triggers, etc. If there is any corruption in the database, then you will not be able to access your database.
+It stores all the database schema, data and objects like tables, procedures, views, functions, triggers, etc. If there is any corruption in the database, then you will not be able to access your database.

 The LDF file stores the various transaction log files and all the information of all the modifications that are applied to the database.